Regency Mall (Augusta, Georgia): Trouble ahead (1990s)

 Though Regency Mall was the largest mall in Augusta, its location posed problems during the 1990s.
 Augusta Mall tended to draw shoppers from the central and western portions of Augusta.
 Regency Mall, located in south Augusta, tended to draw customers from the southern, eastern and northern portions of the Augusta area, and also drew business from service personnel stationed at nearby Fort Gordon.

 Regency Mall also suffered by not being located near expressways or interstate highways.
-In contrast, Augusta Mall was located just off the Bobby Jones Expressway (I-520), and was approximately two miles from Interstate 20.
+In contrast, Augusta Mall was located just off the Bobby Jones Expressway (I-520) and was approximately two miles from Interstate 20.
 Regency Mall was not near any such thoroughfares; instead, it was located at the intersection of two traditional highways, in a part of town that was slowly deteriorating.

 Security at Regency Mall also became an issue as the 1980s wore on, leading to a perception that the mall was not a safe place to visit.
 Both Augusta Mall and Regency Mall had faced security problems by 1985.
 But in March 1986, a 16-year-old was abducted from a parking lot at Regency Mall.
-She was raped and shot four times, and her body was found several days later near Hephzibah, Ga.
+She was raped and shot four times, and her body was found several days later near Hephzibah, Georgia.
 Three years later, an 18-year-old woman was shot by a man who was hiding in the back seat of her car, leaving her paralyzed; her family filed suit against DeBartolo, claiming that security at Regency Mall was inadequate.

 A further blow came in 1990, when Augusta Mall completed a $32 million renovation and expansion.
 The centerpiece of the expansion was a new Sears store, which replaced the chain's freestanding store near Broad street at the intersection of Walton Way and 15th Street.
 In addition, the mall's interior was updated and expanded, growing from around 90 stores to more than 130 stores.
 In contrast, Regency Mall remained essentially unchanged from its original configuration, and its interior seemed dark and dated compared to that of its freshened cross-town rival.
 DeBartolo held out hope that a new fifth anchor store could still become a reality.
 However, through location, renovation and growth, Augusta Mall was on its way to becoming the region's dominant mall.